Michitsuna's mother: Career

+Mitchitsuna's Mother was a very influential and highly-regarded poet, being posthumously named a member of both Fujiwara no Norikane's Thirty-six Medieval Poetry Immortals (中古三十六歌仙, Chūko Sanjurokkasen) and the anonymous Thirty-six Female Poetry Immortals (女房三十六歌仙, Nyōbō Sanjūrokkasen).
+Both are highly prestigious groupings of Japanese poets, serving as sequels to Fujiwara no Kintō's original Thirty-Six Immortals covering the Nara and Early Heian Eras.

-Michitsuna's Mother was also credited with expanding the potential of kana prose writing with the creation of a newfound form of psychological exploration and self-expression, becoming an influence for the very popular work, The Tale of Genji.
+Michitsuna's Mother was also credited with expanding the potential of kana prose writing with the creation of a new form of psychological exploration and self-expression, becoming an influence for Lady Murasaki's highly popular Tale of Genji.

 She wrote the Kagerō Nikki, a classic of Nikki bungaku; the diary recorded her unhappy marriage to Fujiwara no Kaneie who served as Sesshō and Kampaku.
 The diary contains an emphasis on Michitsuna's mother's social relationships in particular.
-An autobiography of 20 years of her life (from 954–974).
-The journal was written in three volumes and further sub-divided by year; nothing is known about her relationship with Kaneie in the last decades of her life.
+An autobiography of 20 years of her life (from 954 to 974), the journal was written in three volumes and further sub-divided by year; nothing is known about her relationship with Kaneie in the last decades of her life.

-Court Marriage
+Court marriage

 Heian court marriages were arranged and often polygamous.
 A man could have several wives, though a woman could have only one husband.
 A formal ceremony was not required; rather, the details of the marriage were privately agreed upon between the father of the bride and her suitor.
 Women usually lived apart from their husbands after marriage and raised any heirs of their union.
 Divorce was common and uncomplicated, requiring nothing more than cessation of marital visits, since the couple were not bound by any legal contract.
 Both parties were free to remarry afterward.
 A woman's marriage value depended on the social status of both her father and mother: women of suitable standing were rare and prized.